 If someone calls you and asks you to pay a fine or debt immediately, it should be a red flag that it is a scam call.
 In addition, SSA imposters will ask for specific forms of payments that the real SSA does not accept.
 You should be suspicious of any call asking you to pay a fine or debt with retail gift cards, wire transfers, pre-paid debit cards, internet currency, or by mailing cash.

 Remember that the SSA will never call and threaten arrest or other legal action.
 Recently, a scammer who claimed to be a deputy with the SSA contacted an 83-year-old woman.
 The SSA imposter requested her Social Security number and threatened arrest for non-compliance.

 Fallen for the Social Security Scam Call?

-If you suspect that someone victimized you with the Social Security scam call, you can contact the OIG, issuing bank, or credit bureaus.
+If you suspect someone victimized you with the Social Security scam call, you can contact the Office of the Inspector General (OIG), issuing bank, or credit bureaus.
 Who you contact depends on the information you provided or what you believe was obtained by the scammer.

 Report the Social Security Scam Calls to the SSA

 If you've fallen victim to a Social Security scam, report it to the SSA:

 - By calling 1-800-269-0271

 If you can, provide as much information as possible, including specific details about the alleged suspect(s) and/or victim(s) associated with the Social Security scam call.
 In addition, if possible, include the following information:

 - Telephone number